AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "Talk to me, Nox."
 You put your hands on my shoulders and I winced in pain but I didn't shrink from your touch.
 I knew that touch, that love.
 I knew you would never hurt me.

 "You're a dream walker.
-We kill them, Alex, on sight.
-You can't be here.
-If he comes back, he'll find you and he'll kill you.
-You can't come back here, not ever again."
+It likes power, you can't let it get you.
+You can't come back here, not ever again.
+I won't let it hurt you.
+Please Alex."

 "Nox..."
 Your ice blue eyes were sad.
 "I don't want to leave you."
 And then you smirked.
-God I loved that smirk, "What if they don't remember me?
+God I loved that smirk, "What if  it doesn't remember me?
 Or you?
-I can make them forget.
-I can find him, make it even more a dream.
+I can make it forget, make us forget.
 I've done it before," you said.

 And as I watched I understood.
 I understood why you aren't pissed at me for not remembering you, at least not as much as I would expect.
 You know deep down why I can't.